frantastic7/shaders/README.md

 Various random shaders I wrote for fun.

-Use shadertoy VSC plug-in to check them out!
+Use shadertoy.com or the VSC plug-in to check them out!

 Also use the frame render script to render a specific frame.
+For the render script please use the "_for_render" versions since they require a different syntax than the VSC plugin ones.

 Usage :